Yiyang-Chen/COMP585_SP21_ELLERBE/README.md

 Put the folder under **Packages/package**

 Some part of the Vuforia is already included in this github.
-If you install vuforia from official website without having this Vuforia folder provided in the right place, there might be errors.
+If you install vuforia from the official website without having this Vuforia folder provided in the right place, there might be errors.